What are leg cramps?

 How common are leg cramps?

-Leg cramps are very common and normal.
+Leg cramps are very common and normal, especially at night.

 What is the difference between leg cramps and Restless Legs Syndrome (RLS)?